 Chickens are a creature of habit so when I rearranged things a bit last year, it took them a few days to figure out where to lay their eggs.
 I found them scattered about the coop until a handful of days later when they realized where the nesting boxes had gone to.

 Also, it took a little longer for them to find their water.
 If it is hot, you will need to watch them with this.

-Once that is done they will go in and use a rototiller to loosen things up a bit.
+Once that is done go in with a rototiller to loosen things up a bit more.
 This step also helps give the chickens a soft top layer to scratch on.

 Ninja tip: If you find that you are removing more soil than you are comfortable with you may want to add some fresh topsoil.
 We like to do this every third year.
 The fresh soil helps to keep the coop in good condition and provide a healthy environment for the chickens.